Kailan Ka Magiging Akin: Plot

 When the goons arrived, Dolor, Mariel, and Shirley, along with Aling Doreng, who called the police, ran for their lives while the neighbors tried to fight them back.
 Before they reached the national road, the goons shot Shirley, who was pregnant, to death.
 When the authorities arrived, expecting to arrest the goons, they arrested Dolor instead for kidnapping Mariel.
-Ramir knows from his observations that Dolor is innocent, and by the time she was freed from detention, he and Leila decided to act as Dolor's counsel.
+Ramir knew from his observations that Dolor was innocent, and by the time she was freed from detention, he and Leila had decided to act as her counsel.
 The trial began when the witnesses told the court about what happened and Dolor's knowledge about kidnapping Mariel and selling her to a German, which Adul denied.
 Later on, Lyn joins the court battle as another counsel for Dolor.

-The trial's progress remained slow until Ramir began finding evidence in Jaime's office that Adul had been listed as the mother of eight children in their birth certificates since 1983 and had sold them to wealthy couples.
-With this, Jaime confronts Adul about the issue, with the latter constantly denying and angrily telling the former to present it in court.
-Jaime then confronts Ben about being an accomplice to Adul's criminal activities.
+The trial's progress remained slow until Ramir, along with his lawyer friends, began finding evidence in Jaime's office, and then he found documents revealing that Adul had been listed as the mother of eight children in their birth certificates since 1983 and had sold them to wealthy couples.
+With this, Jaime confronts Adul about the issue, but the latter repeatedly denies it and angrily tells the former to bring it to court.
+Meanwhile, Ramir then confronts Ben about being an accomplice to Adul's criminal activities.
 Ben is hesitant to give the information since his wife was shot to death until he agrees to tell after Ramir mauled him.

 On the following day, Ramir presents the evidence to the court about Adul being listed as the mother of the children she sold and her involvement in various activities related to the case.
-Later on, Ben shows up at the court to give his testimony, stating that he was her accomplice to the judge.
+Later, Ben shows up at the court to give his testimony, telling the judge he was her accomplice.
 As Adul stands up from the witness chair, she angrily informs the public and the court that everything Ben says is a lie.
-As she was cited in contempt, the public, including Dolor, her counsel, and the Gatchalians, was shocked that Adul admitted that she paid a lot of money to buy Mariel from Ben.
+As she was cited in contempt, the public, including Dolor, her counsel, and the Gatchalians, was shocked when Adul admitted she had paid a great deal of money to buy Mariel from Ben.
 When she realizes her mistake, Adul's outburst becomes severe, and she gets a gun from the police and shoots Ben.
 Fortunately, he survived a gunshot wound to his right shoulder.